mainmatter/mainmatter.com/src/workshops/build-production-ready-apis-in-rust.md

 title: "Build production-ready API services in Rust"
 tags: "rust"
 format: "Workshop: 3 days, on-site or remote"
-description:
+description: This workshop is designed for developers who know the basics of Rust and want to learn more about backend development using Rust.
+Having written Rust in a production environment is not a requirement.
+introduction:
   <p>Rust is an excellent programming language for developing API services.
 You can build applications that are fast, reliable, and cost-effective.
 In fact, using Rust to write services can tremendously reduce your operating costs.
 However, the main challenge is knowing where to start.
 This workshop guides you through the process.
-At the end of the journey, you'll know enough to set up a production-ready HTTP API using the Axum framework.</p></br>
+At the end of the journey, you'll know enough to set up a production-ready HTTP API using the Axum framework.</p>

   <p>This workshop is designed for developers who know the basics of Rust and want to learn more about backend development using Rust.
 Having written Rust in a production environment is not a requirement.</p>
 hero: